Comp-coder-4/E-Commerce_Cleaning/00_README.md

 **_(Screenshots Imgs/Outliers)_**

 Price Per Unit
 - Skewness = 7.6 - Highly skewed to right
 - Outlier for ID = 117, product = Blender, **price = 500**
 - This was not caused by an error in my calculation.
 Instead, the original value for the price was an outlier.
+- Since this makes 1% of data, it's fine to ignore

 ## Data Source
 https://www.kaggle.com/datasets/kandeelai22/messy-e-commerce-sales-dataset